JuliaMolSim/Molly.jl/docs/src/examples.md

 atoms = [Atom(mass=10.0u"u", σ=1.0u"nm", ϵ=0.5u"kJ * mol^-1") for _ in 1:n_atoms]

-# Since we are using a generic pairwise Lennard-Jones potential too we should
+# Since we are using a generic pairwise Lennard-Jones potential too we need to
-#   exclude adjacent monomers
+#   exclude adjacent monomers from the neighbor list
 nb_matrix = trues(n_atoms, n_atoms)
 for pol_i in 1:n_polymers
     for mon_i in 1:n_bonds_mon